gianpaj/onova-mobileapp/README.md

 ## Troubleshooting 🔫

-1. Issue with packager / Metro bundler
+1. Issue with JS packager (Metro bundler)

     ```
     error: bundling failed: ambiguous resolution: module `.../onova/mobileapp/index.js` tries to require `react-native`, but there are several files providing this module.
 You can delete or fix them: